mkgeomatics/mkgeomatics.github.com/source/_posts/2009-04-08-metacartas-map-rectifier-esri-devsummit-mashup-winner.markdown

 - OpenSource
 ---

 I never knew about the [MetaCarta Labs' Map Rectifier](http://labs.metacarta.com/rectifier/) tool, but I'll expect to be using it more in the future.
 After uploading an image to the site, a user has full control over the creation of Ground Control Points.
-The advanced nature of this tool is shown though included RMS error reporting as well as the choice between multiple transformation algorithms.
-In addition to uploading your own content, a user has the ability to add GCPs for other users' uploads as well.
+The advanced nature of this tool is shown though included RMS error reporting as well as the choice between multiple transformation algorithms. <!-- more --> In addition to uploading your own content, a user has the ability to add GCPs for other users' uploads as well.

 [caption id="attachment_276" align="alignnone" width="300" caption="Above: The MetaCarta Interface"][![Above: The MetaCarta Interface](http://www.mkgeomatics.com/wordpress/wp-content/uploads/2009/04/metacarta-300x170.jpg)](http://www.mkgeomatics.com/wordpress/wp-content/uploads/2009/04/metacarta.jpg)[/caption]